ISAITB/docs-itb-ta/source/communityDashboard/index.rst

 Manage the organisation's REST API keys
 +++++++++++++++++++++++++++++++++++++++

 Management of the organisation's REST API keys is done through the **REST API keys** section of the organisation's detail screen.
-This is visible if your test bed's administrator has enabled the :ref:`test bed's REST API<execute_tests_rest>`.
+This is visible if the
+:ref:`test bed's REST API<execute_tests_rest>` is enabled.

 .. figure:: ../screenshots/admin_community_organisations_organisation_api_keys.png
   :align: center